Is GLIDE mobilizing volunteers at this time?

 Does GLIDE have an age requirement for volunteers?

+We do not have plans to reengage volunteers less than 18 years of age for the remainder of 2020.
+However, there are great virtual and remote volunteer opportunities that are available to them that supports GLIDE mission equally.
 If you are under 18 years old and/or represent a group comprised of minors under 18 years of age (e.g., a school or church group), please contact us directly for more information.
+We are happy to make plans with your group for 2021 or share with you our GLIDE Virtual and Remote Volunteerism Tool Kit.

 What measures has GLIDE implemented to protect current staff and volunteers?